afreund415/nodegame/readMe.txt

 Highlights:
+    1. 3 main programs, building on one another starting with SRNode, run through 3 separate CLIs.
-1. Can test each program on a single instance using specialized commandline arguments.
+    2. Can test each program on a single instance using specialized commandline arguments.
 This is helfpul for analyzing DVNode and CNNode.
+    3. Leverages Mulithreading, HashMaps, ArrayLists, and native java packages for all handling

+Known issues:
+    1. At times I have messy code when it comes to converting between ints and shorts.
+Apologies.
+    2.

 Installing the project:
     1. Download zip file
     2. Run <make> in folder

+Running:
+    1. See separate readMes below on the programs: SRNode, DVNode, & CNNode

 SRNode readMe: